I found this on my Facebook page from 2 years ago. Forgot I wrote it. Funny how I encounter the same people every day.

 The Buy-Out

-It seemed to happen wherever I went.
-Every company I worked for was bought out.
-This was slightly different.
-Celebrity Chef and his partner Celebrity Wine partner finally decided to sell.
+partner Celebrity Wine partner finally decided to sell.
 Let me re-phrase.
 Celebrity Wine partner HATED the Boss.
-I mean hated with a capital H. When he called on the phone, you could hear his seething.
-When he came in, he was cordial to the staff, but you could hear his distaste for anyone who answered his questions.
+I mean hated with a capital H. When he called on the phone, you could hear

-For years, the owners fought.
-Their history went like this:
+the owners fought.
+Their history went

 They launched The Store and someone along the way they lost their love for one another.
 It became a matter of Boss wanted to buy Celebrity Partners out, but Celebrity partners wanted to buy Boss out.
 Boss won in the end.
 He surrounded himself with new partners who had backgrounds in the financial industry.
 And when they came in, the Store was never the same.